A practical guide to selling your car

 Car buying services – scam or safe?

-Selling your car to a car buying service is the easiest way to move it on but you’ll not make as much as if you sell privately or trade it in with a dealer.
+If you sell junk car to a car buying service, this can be the easiest way to move it on but you’ll not make as much as if you sell privately or trade it in with a dealer.
 Initial, online valuations can be misleading and you also need to watch out for any hidden costs, such as transaction fees, which often increase with more expensive vehicles.

 Beware of thieves/scammers